ozon/b3-plugin-weaponlimiterbf3/README.md

 -----

 ### Installation
-1. Copy the file [extplugins/weaponlimiterbf3.py](extplugins/weaponlimiterbf3.py) into your `b3/extplugins` folder and [extplugins/conf/plugin_weaponlimiterbf3.ini](extplugins/conf/plugin_weaponlimiterbf3.ini) into your `b3/conf` folder
+1. Copy the entire folder [extplugins/weaponlimiterbf3](extplugins/weaponlimiterbf3) into your `b3/extplugins` folder and [extplugins/conf/plugin_weaponlimiterbf3.ini](extplugins/conf/plugin_weaponlimiterbf3.ini) into your `b3/conf` folder

 2. Add the following line in your b3.xml file (below the other plugin lines)